wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-troubleshoot-performance-degradation.md

 Application diagnostics enables you to capture information produced by a web application.
 ASP.NET applications can use the `System.Diagnostics.Trace` class to log information to the application diagnostics log.

-For detailed instructions on how to configure your application for logging, see [Enable diagnostics logging for web apps in Azure](/documentation/articles/web-sites-enable-diagnostic-log/).
+For detailed instructions on how to configure your application for logging, see [Enable diagnostics logging for web apps in Azure App Service](/documentation/articles/web-sites-enable-diagnostic-log/).

 #### Use Remote Profiling

-In Azure Web App, Web Apps, API Apps, and WebJobs can be remotely profiled.
+In Azure App Service, Web Apps, API Apps, and WebJobs can be remotely profiled.
 If your process is running slower than expected, or the latency of HTTP requests are higher than normal and the CPU usage of the process is also high, you can remotely profile your process and get the CPU sampling call stacks to analyze the process activity and code hot paths.

-For more information on, see [Remote Profiling support in Azure Web App](/blog/remote-profiling-support-in-azure-app-service).
+For more information on, see [Remote Profiling support in Azure App Service](/blog/remote-profiling-support-in-azure-app-service).

-#### Use the Azure Support Portal
+#### Use the Azure App Service Support Portal

 Web Apps provides you with the ability to troubleshoot issues related to your web app by looking at HTTP logs, event logs, process dumps, and more.
 You can access all this information using our Support portal at **http://&lt;your app name>.scm.chinacloudsites.cn/Support**

-The Azure Support portal provides you with three separate tabs to support the three steps of a common troubleshooting scenario:
+The Azure App Service Support portal provides you with three separate tabs to support the three steps of a common troubleshooting scenario:

 1. Observe current behavior
 2. Analyze by collecting diagnostics information and running the built-in analyzers